 Statistics formats described

-This section lists the important format settings in QPSMR Companion used for statistics.
+This section lists the important statistics formats settings in QPSMR Companion.

 Mean scores, averages & other statistics from values or scores

 There are two sorts of questions that will produce various statistics when used as the rows of a table.
 The first type are quantities, usually Integer or Float entries.
 For example, salary, height or volume.
 For these questions when you use them as the rows of the table, either a full list of values can be requested, or the statistics only.
 The second type is scored questions, often rating scales to which scores (values) have been assigned.
 For example:

 Like a lot (2) Like a little (1) Indifferent (0) Dislike a little (-1) Dislike a lot (-2)

 Tables which normally show the full list of values as the rows may be displayed with or without the individual rows (format DIS).
 Using format NDIS means that only the requested statistics are output (no distributions).

 Furthermore, Companion shows the values to use for statistics in parentheses (as above using format PSV).
 You can also control the decimal places for float entries by format PSD.

 When using these types of entries on your tables the following statistics may be produced:

 - Base for statistics (format BST)